-Are you sure your construction-related business is adequately insured?
-While best buy Contractors Liability insurance should protect your company, your insurer may, in some cases, reject your claim.
+Are you sure you have adequate insurance for your construction-related business?
+Best buy Contractors Liability insurance should protect your company.
+However, your insurer may, in some cases, reject your claim.
 This is why it’s essential to read and understand your policy.

-By familiarizing yourself with your construction insurance coverage, you get to know what risks it covers or excludes and your duties regarding filing a claim and receiving a pay-out.
+Familiarize yourself with your construction insurance coverage.
+You’ll get to know what risks it covers or excludes and your duties regarding filing a claim and receiving a pay-out.
 However, most of us are unfamiliar with insurance terms or may not have the time to do this.

 This is where your insurance agent is very helpful.
-The consultants at Contractors Liability will explain the terms and conditions of your policy, including the impact of exclusions and your deductible.
+The consultants at Contractors Liability will explain the terms and conditions of your policy.
+As well as the impact of exclusions and your deductible.

 If you’re on the market for the best Contractors Liability insurance to buy, you should also know why an insurance provider may deny your claim.
 Here are 3 common reasons why: